Wouldn’t it be good if water had one set of properties when we want to drink it but a different set of properties when a

 I would suggest that it is not enough to acknowledge our limitations and passively resign ourselves to some mesmerizing lull singing “Que sera, sera” (whatever will be, will be).
 Instead we must actively embrace our limitations and resolve to trust an all-knowing, all-powerful, all-good God who stands behind and under all that occurs in this universe.
 He brings about precisely what he intends to maximize the good, known only to him, because of evil and suffering.
 This is not to say that God is behind evil in the same way he is behind good.
 Don Carson has convincingly argued that whereas God is symmetrically behind the good, he is asymmetrically behind evil.
 That is, God uses evil (and human choice) as an instrument of his will.
 As C. S. Lewis said in The Efficacy of Prayer “[God] allows soils and weather and animals and the muscles, minds, and wills of men to co-operate in the execution of His will.”

 Our concerns over the goodness of God in the face of evil are legitimate and our questions deserve answers.
 They must be taken seriously.
-Too often Christianity says to those with honest questions in effect “Shut up and submit to God.”
+Too often Christianity says, in effect, to those with honest questions, “Shut up and submit to God.”
 But this is the way of Islam, not Christianity.
-However, there is some kernel of truth here; we must humbly admit that perspective is everything.
+While there is some kernel of truth here, we must humbly admit that perspective is everything.
 We simply do not nor will we ever have the vantage point that God does on how every event is woven together to compose the final picture.
-Only God knows the end from the beginning and this raw fact alone should make our pronouncements about tragic events tenuous.
+Only God knows the end from the beginning.
+This raw fact alone should make our pronouncements about tragic events tenuous.
 We would do well to recall Job’s lesson.